golemfactory/golem-js-preview-program/tasks/4-send-files/README.md

 1. Create your custom image with the OCR conversion tool.
 In addition, produce the picture with an image of a text you will use to test your solution.

-2. Create a requestor script that would read the input picture, send it to the provider, run the conversion, and download the output as a file.
+2. Create a requestor script that would read a file with the input picture, send it to the provider, run the conversion, and download the output as a file.

 3. Add changes in the `send-files` directory.